The Lady of the North

 Towering over Birmingham’s Centenary Square

-Unsurprisingly, Raging Bull made a huge impression when he entered the arena at the opening of the Commonwealth Games, striding majestically across the running track towards the centre of the stadium.
-But he has a softer side too, as another YouTube video demonstrates:
+As the following video shows, Raging Bull made a huge impression when he entered the arena at the opening of the Commonwealth Games, striding majestically across the running track towards the centre of the stadium.

 But what is surprising, however, is how those in positions of power totally failed to predict the likely public impact of this colossal mechanical sculpture.
 No provision was made to put it on permanent display after the Games had ended, and Raging Bull was destined for the scrapyard.